sebastiansulinski/php-paginator/README.md

     * instance of `Pagination`
     * records for a given page as instance of `SSD\Paginator\Collection` or `Illuminate\Support\Collection`

-Package comes with 2 implementation of `Paginator`:
+Package comes with 2 implementations of `Paginator`:

 * `SelectPaginator`
 * `VueSelectPaginator`